 Ideas for existing customers or markets focus on improvements.
 Ideas for new customers or markets focus on innovation.

 Improvement ideas come from customer experience gaps, or weaknesses with existing customers or markets.
-These ideas close gaps and turn weaknesses into strengths.
+These ideas close gaps.
+They turn weaknesses into strengths.

 As per our creativity in business article, improvements are an adaptive approach to innovation.
 You adapt what you already have to make it better.
 You make small but regular upgrades.

 It’s an evolutionary approach.
-It’s based on efficiency through certainty, predictability and routine. (see our marketing evolution article for more on this).
+It’s based on efficiency via certainty, predictability and routine. (see our marketing evolution article for more on this).

 Raise the product quality.
 A more attractive price point.
 Better distribution.
 Sharper communications.
 All adaptive improvements to grow your existing business.

 For new customers and markets, you need more innovative ideas.
-You do something different to find growth for your business.
+You do something different to grow your business.

-The marketing innovation process helps you plan out these new directions and keeps you on track.
+You use the marketing innovation process to plan out these new directions and stay on track.

 It starts with idea generation.